vree-sdk/documentation/docs/networking.md

-This chapter will explain how to send and receive VRee data packets and everything network related.
+This chapter explains how to define, send and receive VRee data packets.

 # Packets